Elatobium abietinum

-Elatobium abietinum, commonly known as the spruce aphid or green spruce aphid, is a species of aphid in the subfamily Aphidinae that feeds on spruce (Picea spp.), and occasionally fir (Abies spp.).
-It is native to Northern, Central and Eastern Europe and has spread to Western Europe, North America and elsewhere.
+Elatobium abietinum, commonly known as the green spruce aphid, or spruce aphid is a species of aphid in the subfamily Aphidinae that feeds on spruce (Picea spp.), and occasionally fir (Abies spp.).
+It is native to northern, central and eastern Europe and has spread to western Europe, North America and elsewhere.

 Description

 Wingless adults are some shade of green, sometimes with a slight waxy covering, and grow to a length of about 2 mm.
 The siphunculi (slender tubes on the fifth abdominal segment) are cylindrical, pale and slightly S-shaped, and are much longer than the cauda (tail-like protrusion).

 Distribution and host range

-Elatobium abietinum is native to Northern, Central and Eastern Europe where its original host is Picea abies.
-From this range it has spread to Western Europe where plantations of P. abies have been established, and expanded its host range to include Picea sitchensis and other Picea spp., and occasionally on fir (Abies spp.).
+Elatobium abietinum was first discovered by Francis Walker in 1846 at Southgate near London on cultivated spruces; it was subsequently found to be native to northern, central and eastern Europe where its original host is Picea abies.
+From this range it has spread to western Europe where plantations of P. abies have been established, and expanded its host range to include Picea sitchensis and other Picea species, and occasionally on fir (Abies species).
 It has been introduced into Iceland, New Zealand, Tasmania, Chile and other regions where P. abies is grown in plantations.
 In North America it has become established and further extended its host range from P. sitchensis on the Pacific coast to Picea engelmannii and Picea pungens inland.
 Altogether it has been recorded feeding on 14 species of Picea and on 5 species of Abies.